snwh/paper-icon-theme/README.md

 Paper Icon Theme
 ================

-Paper is simple and modern freedesktop icon theme with some material design influences
+Paper is a modern freedesktop icon theme whose design is based around the use of bold colours and simple geometric shapes to compose icons.
+Each icon has been meticulously designed for pixel-perfect viewing.

+While it does take some inspiration from the icons in Google's Material Design, some aspects have been adjusted to better suit a desktop environment.

+###Copying or Reusing

-Paper is a free culture icon theme and is licenced under the terms of the [Creative Commons Attribution-ShareAlike](https://creativecommons.org/licenses/by-sa/4.0/), unless otherwise specified.
+Paper is licenced under the terms of the [Creative Commons Attribution-ShareAlike](https://creativecommons.org/licenses/by-sa/4.0/).
+When reusing this work be sure to include a proper attribution:

+	"[Paper Icons](http://snwh.org/paper/icons)" by [Sam Hewitt](http://samuelhewitt.com/) is licensed under [CC-SA-4.0](http://creativecommons.org/licenses/by-sa/4.0/)

-Software that is part of the Paper Icon Theme source is free software; you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.txt)
+Software that is included is free software; you can redistribute it and/or modify it under the terms of the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.txt)

 ###Building Paper